 This was a super fun Easter egg activity we did today after school.
-It was simple to set up and was lots of fun for my three year old!
-But not only was it fun it also provided a perfect opportunity for learning!
+It was simple to set up and lots of fun for my three year old!
+But not only was it fun it also provided lots opportunity for learning!

 Here’s what you’ll need to get started:

 - Colourful bowls